SeaGL/seagl.github.io/_posts/2017-09-15-logistics-post.md

 published: true
 categories: news
 ---
-SeaGL 2017 will run on the 6th and 7th of November at Seattle Central College.
+SeaGL 2017 will run on the 6th and 7th of October at Seattle Central College.
 It's a great location very close to transportation links.

 We'll also be hosting a reception after the conference on Saturday evening at the Silver Cloud, just a 7 minute walk away.